Asia stocks mostly higher after ECB stress tests

 WALL STREET: The U.S. stock market closed out its best week in nearly two years on a positive note Friday, helped by strong quarterly earnings from Microsoft and other big U.S. companies.
 The Dow Jones industrial average rose 127.51 points, or 0.8 percent, to 16,805.41.
 The Standard & Poor's 500 index added 13.76 points, or 0.7 percent, to 1,964.58 and the Nasdaq composite rose 30.92 points, or 0.7 percent, to 4,483.72.

-ENERGY: The benchmark U.S. crude futures contract was up 12 cents to $95.70 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude was up 65 cents at $102.72 on the ICE exchange in London.
+ENERGY: Benchmark U.S. crude was up 2 cents to $81.03 a barrel in electronic trading on the New York Mercantile Exchange.
+It sank $1.08 on Friday to $81.01.
+Brent crude was down 17 cents at $85.96 a barrel on the ICE exchange.

 CURRENCIES: The euro rose to $1.2694 from $1.2670 late Friday.
 The dollar fell to 107.91 yen from 108.16 yen.